deesclouds/frankie-knuckles-tribute-page/README.md

-# Tribute Page
+# Frankie Knuckles
-This project was built as a tribute to:
+This project was built as a tribute to Frankie Knuckles one of the early house music pioneers.

 **Link to project:** ()